lordkorost/smart-surveillance-sorter/docs/testing-guide.md

 This generates `ground_truth.json` based on the current folder structure.
 This is your reference for all future comparisons.

+>[!WARNING]
-> ⚠️ Only run `--ground` after you've finished manual corrections — it reads the current folder structure as the "truth".
+> Only run `--ground` after you've finished manual corrections — it reads the current folder structure as the "truth".

 ---